banban525/echonetlite2mqtt/README.md

 * (1) Default MQTT topic name changed from "echonetlite2mqtt/elapi/v1" to "echonetlite2mqtt/elapi/v2".
 * (2) The Id has changed on some devices.
 * (3) The property "schema" specification changed.
+* (4) Redesigned the web front end.

-If you want to keep compatibility with version 1.x as much as possible, you can use the `MQTT_BASE_TOPIC` (or `--MqttBaseTopic` ) option.
+If you want to keep compatibility with version 1.x as much as possible, you can use the `MQTT_BASE_TOPIC` (or `--MqttBaseTopic` ) option for (1) and the `ECHONET_ALIAS_FILE` ( or `--echonetAliasFile` ) option for (2).

 ```
-docker run -d --net=host -e MQTT_BROKER="mqtt://your.mqtt.brocker" -e MQTT_BASE_TOPIC="echonetlite2mqtt/elapi/v1/devices" banban525/echonetlite2mqtt
+docker run -d --net=host -e MQTT_BROKER="mqtt://your.mqtt.brocker" -e MQTT_BASE_TOPIC="echonetlite2mqtt/elapi/v1/devices" -e ECHONET_ALIAS_FILE=/app/configure/alias.json -v (some folder):/app/configure banban525/echonetlite2mqtt

 or

-npm start -- --MqttBroker "mqtt://your.mqtt.brocker" --MqttBaseTopic "echonetlite2mqtt/elapi/v1/devices"
+npm start -- --MqttBroker "mqtt://your.mqtt.brocker" --MqttBaseTopic "echonetlite2mqtt/elapi/v1/devices" --echonetAliasFile ./alias.json
 ```